Cycle Analysis Reports

 Main Characteristics of Cycles

 A cycle is a recognizable price pattern or movement that occurs with some degree of regularity in a specific time period.
-The analysis of cycles provides an indication of time duration of a trend.
+The analysis of cycles shows us support and resistance that represent smart places to anticipate a reaction in the price of an asset, and therefore represent a basic tool in technical analysis..
 Cycle lengths are measured from trough to trough, the most stable portion of a cycle.
 The information you find on this page is useful to combine with Elliott wave analysis.
 It's also a valuable tool to understand what is happening in the different asset classes: bonds, equities, commodities and the U.S. dollar.

 Amplitude: it's the distance from the horizontal axis to the extreme peak or trough (it's called the “power” of the cycle).
 Normally the amplitude is a function of its duration- the longer the cycle, the larger the swing.
 Expressed in dollars, pips, or points, it's related to volatility.
 Power of amplitude can be influenced greatly by exogenous, unpredictable events some of them anticipated in FXStreet's Sentiment Aggregator.
 Because amplitude is considered a projection problem, the most reliable projections are made strictly on periodicity and phase.